 110 See eg. "Tanzania: Drought affects 85 percent of crops in Shinyanga District".
 IRIN: Humanitarian News and Analysis.
 3 October, 2013.
 Last accessed 27 August 2015.
-Accessible at: www.irinnews.org/report/46508/tanzania-drought-affects-85-percent-of-crops-in-shinyanga-district. phosphorous stocks between the two systems were considerably smaller, at 2.54 kg/ha for Ngitili and 2.33 kg/ha in farmland.
-Soil potassium stocks were quite similar at 0.96 and 0.92 kg/ha, respectively.
+Accessible at: www.irinnews.org/report/46508/tanzania-drought-affects-85-percent-of-crops-in-shinyanga-district.

 These differences in soil nutrient stocks were valued using the replacement cost method, which estimates the cost of replacing soil nutrients through their equivalent in purchased fertilizers.
-Replacing the additional P and K stocks from Ngitili using NPK (17-17-17) fertilizer (World Bank 2012) would cost farmers approximately \$80/ha in P and K nutrient equivalents.111 The value of the remaining N not already accounted for through the NPK fertilizer application was valued using urea112 (World Bank 2012), and has an estimated value of around \$80/ha113.
+Replacing the additional P and K stocks from Ngitili using NPK (17-17-17) fertilizer (World Bank 2012) would cost farmers approximately \$80/ha in P and K nutrient equivalents.
+The value of the remaining N not already accounted for through the NPK fertilizer application was valued using urea (World Bank 2012), and has an estimated value of around \$80/ha113.
 As such, the total value of the Ngitili nutrient stock is approximately \$160/ha.